Ywxig/StopGame/README.md

 # StopGame

-Bot for parsing sait Stopgame
+This library have methods for parsing articles.